 In addition to our regular pattern of daily services, the Cathedral is used for a variety of worship events during the year.
-Here is what is coming up in the next few months:
+Click here to see our plans for Lent, Holy Week and Easter.

 We warmly welcome enquiries about baptism and confirmation, weddings and services of blessing, funerals and memorial services, and other special services.

 To be baptised here at Coventry Cathedral you need to be a worshipping member of the community (which includes Community of the Cross of Nails partners) or have strong pastoral reasons for desiring baptism here.
 If you qualify, we offer services where baptism is offered through either sprinkling or full immersion.

 The Bishop of Coventry generally conducts confirmation services at the Cathedral twice each year – at Easter and in November.
 We also admit children to holy communion prior to confirmation on a regular basis.
 Confirmation preparation for children is normally done with a parent.
 The course usually lasts for about 5 weeks and explores who Jesus was, the meaning of his death and resurrection, how we enjoy a relationship with God and what baptism, holy communion and confirmation are.

 We’re delighted to welcome applications for weddings at the Cathedral, though UK law imposes certain conditions which must be met.

 The qualification for being married in the Cathedral is that one or both of the couple must be resident in the Cathedral parish, or be a regular worshipper at the Cathedral and a member of our Electoral Roll.
 (Please note that the change in the law in 2008 which makes it easier for couples to get married in a church where they have a family or other special connection even if they don’t live in the parish does not apply to cathedrals.)